E-Waste Recycling FAQs

 Why Prevent Electronics from Entering a Landfill?

 Some electronic device components contain constituents that, if improperly handled, could be harmful to the environment and its inhabitants.
 E-waste that is not recycled ends up in the environment.
-Water is poisoned, air turns toxic, soil becomes dead, and wildlife and plant life suffer.
+Water is poisoned, the air turns toxic, the soil becomes dead, and wildlife and plant life suffer, which is part of why e-waste recycling is so important.

 How Will Recycling My Obsolete Computer and/or Electronic Equipment Make a Difference?